 “The 10-Minute Rule”

 Yes, just 10 minutes.
 Getting started is usually the toughest part of any task because we dread something.
 Dread is one of the most difficult emotions to tolerate.
 So, the key to performing at your best and getting things done is to eliminate dread.

 How you do that is to simply tell yourself, “I’m going to do this for ten minutes.
 Once I get to the 10-minute mark, I’ll decide whether to keep going.”
 I’ll bet once you hit 10 minutes you’ll decide to keep going long past it.

 The other reason the 10-minute rule worked for us is that it helped drown out our exaggerated negative thoughts.
 When you don’t want to do something, it gets built up in your mind to be worse than it really is.
 Those thoughts influence behavior and cause you to keep procrastinating.
 However, the momentum the 10-Minute Rule brings silences those thoughts and encourages you to take just 10 more minutes and then ten more minutes.
 Once stop looking at the big picture, you can get going and see results on a micro-level.
 Then it doesn’t seem so hard or impossible.
 Pretty soon all those micro-success start to add up and you’ve completed your project!

 So there you go…a roadmap to tackle your estate planning, taxes, working out, repairing that relationship, building that shed, or any of those other tasks that seem to have a permanent residency on your mental “To Do” list.

 Be sure to take your first 10 minutes by giving us a call today.
 We’d love to help you move forward with your estate planning.

 Want to learn more?

-Kevin Snyder is a husband, father, and an attorney at Snyder Law, PC in Irvine, California.
+Kevin Snyder is a husband, father, and an Orange County estate planning attorney and elder law attorney at Snyder Law, PC in Irvine, California.
 He is all about family and passionate about educating his community about estate planning, elder law, and how to protect what matters most.